 The expansion of Netflix into Africa could seemingly have a positive impact on the continent’s tourism sector.
 A cultural affinity survey by SA Tourism and Netflix – that was conducted with subscribers from Canada, Germany, the US, the UK, Brazil and France – found that after watching South African content, viewers were 3.1 times more likely to make South Africa their number one travel destination, and 5.6 times more likely to learn a local language.

 Not everyone is glued to their screen

-However, in a piece for The Verge, Nigerian film critic Wilfred Okiche voices his suspicions of the impact of the company’s domination of Nollywood.
+However, in a piece for The Verge, Nigerian film critic Wilfred Okiche voices his suspicions about the impact of the company’s domination of Nollywood.
 He says: “[…] industry insiders have had cause to worry […].
-At the heart of Netflix operations, especially in the wake of Covid-19 theater shutdowns, is the financial muscle to snatch up the biggest and most prominent filmmakers.”
+At the heart of Netflix operations, especially in the wake of Covid-19 theatre shutdowns, is the financial muscle to snatch up the biggest and most prominent filmmakers.”

 Netflix says it offers competitive rates for films based on market rates; but while the amount for Abudu’s new deal is unknown, Okiche says Netflix only pays $10,000 to $90,000 for African productions, compared to the $500m promised to South Korea and the UK.